Xavier Rudd: Early life

 Xavier Rudd grew up in Jan Juc, near Torquay, Victoria.
 He attended St Joseph's College, Geelong.
-His maternal grandfather was Dutch, born in Tilburg, a town in the Netherlands, before migrating to Australia.
+His maternal grandfather was Dutch, born in Tilburg, a city in the Netherlands, before migrating to Australia.
 One of his grandmothers was from an Irish potato-growing family and grew up in Colac, Victoria.
 Rudd claims to be of Aboriginal, Irish and Scottish heritage, furthermore mentioning being of Wurundjeri ancestry, and that one of his great grandmothers was an Aboriginal Australian, and her child (Rudd's paternal grandmother) was taken away from her.

 Rudd showed a keen interest in music growing up in a family of seven children.
 While in primary school, Rudd used his mother's vacuum cleaner as a makeshift didgeridoo and began playing his brother's guitar.
 He also played saxophone and clarinet as a child.

 As a child, Rudd sold recycled wood through his own furniture business.
 Immediately after finishing school, Rudd travelled to Fiji.
 He lived in villages around the country for nine months, returning to Australia at age 19.